dasarpai/old.dasarpai.github.io/_draft/0-MyArticleWia.md

 In reality physicality is our own creation in a field called space time.
 Consciousness is fundamental form which time space is projected.
 All the things around have some reality in space time but not that we we understand with our untrained dreamy mind.
 It is not that we haven't been trained.
 We have been trained a lot and know a lot but only about another kind of dream world called physicality is reality.

-# Article5227 : Human Life and AI.
+# Article5227 : Importance of Skills in The AI Age